stapm-platform/hseclean/README.md

 developed.](https://www.repostatus.org/badges/latest/active.svg)](https://www.repostatus.org/#active)
 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.3748784.svg)](https://doi.org/10.5281/zenodo.3748784)

-The package is usable but there are still a number of bugs and further developments that we are working through i.e. some code and documentation is still incomplete or in need of being refined.
-The code and documentation are still undergoing internal review by The University of Sheffield team.
+The package is usable but there are still bugs and further developments that are being worked through i.e. some code and documentation is still incomplete or in need of being refined.
+The code and documentation are still undergoing internal review by the analyst team.

 ## Motivation

-This package was created as part of a programme of work on the health economics of tobacco and alcohol at the School of Health and Related Research, The University of Sheffield.
-This programme is based around the construction of the Sheffield Tobacco and Alcohol Policy Model, which aims to use comparable methodologies to evaluate the impacts of tobacco and alcohol policies, and investigate the consequences of clustering and interactions between tobacco and alcohol consumption behaviours.
+`hseclean` was created as part of a programme of work on the health economics of tobacco and alcohol at the School of Health and Related Research, The University of Sheffield.
+This programme is based around the construction of the Sheffield Tobacco and Alcohol Policy Model (STAPM), which aims to use comparable methodologies to evaluate the impacts of tobacco and alcohol policies, and investigate the consequences of clustering and interactions between tobacco and alcohol consumption behaviours.

-The original motivation for the package was to standardised the way that the Health Survey for England (HSE) data were cleaned and prepared for our analyses and inputs to our decision-analytic models.
+The original motivation for `hseclean` was to standardised the way that the Health Survey for England (HSE) data were cleaned and prepared for our analyses and inputs to our decision-analytic models.
 The suite of functions within `hseclean` reads the data for each year since 2001,